Home |

 Daughter Grace Kooser (1929-2009) was born on March 18, 1929.
 She wed John "French" Kooser Sr. (May 17, 1931-2017), son of Henry and Bertha (Dull) Kooser of Mill Run.
 Their children were John French Kooser Jr. and Tamera Jo "Tammy" Jordan.
 They resided in Normalville for many years and then in Mill Run in the early 1990s.
 The Koosers were members of the Indian Creek Baptist Church, where French sang in the church choir and served in various leadership roles, and they attended the Poplar Run Church of God of Prophecy.
 French was employed for 34 years at Anchor Hocking Glass in South Connellsville.
 After retiring in 1986, he worked at Seven Springs Resort, where he retired (again) in 2006 after two decades.
 He also earned extra income driving school buses for the Colborn company, serving Connellsville Area School District, and he and his son John owned and operated a beer cabble farm.
 Sadly, then endured the early death of their son John in July 2009.
 Just under three months later, Grace joined her son in death on Sept.
 29, 2009.
 French survived his wife by almost eight years.
 He passed away six days after his 86th birthday on May 23, 2017.
 His remains were placed into repose in the Indian Creek Baptist Cemetery, with Rev. Randy Winemiller and Rev. Christ McLaughin jointly officiating at the funeral.

-~ Daughter Verda (Snyder) Firestone ~ Daughter Alverda "Verda" Snyder (1911-1985) was born on Jan.
-30, 1911 near Indian Head.
+Daughter Alverda "Verda" Snyder (1911-1985) was born on Jan.
+30, 1911 near Indian Head, Fayette County, PA.
 As a young girl, she occasionally provided house-keeping chores for her widowed great-aunt, Amanda (Williams) Miner of Normalville.
 On Nov.
-22, 1933, when she was age 21, Verda married 19-year-old Carl L. Firestone (1914-1983), son of Jerry M. and Sarah (Murray) Firestone.
-They made their home in Melcroft, Fayette County.
-Their three daughters were Jenny Davison, Patricia Wilders and Geraldine Keyser.
+22, 1933, when she was age 21, Verda entered into the rite of marriage with 19-year-old Carl L. Firestone (1914-1983), son of Jerry M. and Sarah (Murray) Firestone.
+News of their marriage license was made public in the Connellsville Daily Courier.
+In an interesting twist, Carl's sister Elsie was joined in matrimony with Verda's distant cousin Albert J. "A.J."
+Firestone Jr., of the family of Grant Louis and Christene (Kirkwood) Firestone Sr. The Firestones made their longtime home in Melcroft in the Indian Creek Valley of Fayette County.
+Together, they produced a family of three daughters -- Jenny Davison, Patricia Wilders and Geraldine Keyser.
+During World War II, Carl served in the U.S. Army, training at Camp Hood, TX.

 ~ Daughter Pauline (Snyder) Brown ~ Daughter Pauline Snyder (1914 -2002) was born on March 29, 1913 in Turkeyfoot Township, Somerset County.
 She married David H. Brown (1908-1962), son of Charles and Minnie (Shoemaker) Brown.
 Their longtime home was in Scottdale, Westmoreland County, PA, at 709 Parker Avenue.
 They had two children, of whom she outlived both -- Charles David Brown and Dottie Dalessio.
 Said the Greensburg Tribune-Review, Pauline "was a former employee of the former Scottdale Casket Co., where she worked as a seamstress.
 She then worked as a waitress at the Howard Johnson's in New Stanton and then at the former Blue Ridge Restaurant in Bullskin Township."
 Pauline was a longtime member of the Church of Christ in Scottdale.
 David was a machinist.
 David died of heart failure in 1963, at age 54, on Sept.
 18, 1962.
 He died in Presbyterian Hospital in Pittsburgh's Oakland section, after an aortic aneurysm of 20 hours' duration.
 Pauline outlived her husband by almost four decades.
 She maintained her residence in Scottdale during that time.
 She died at the age of 89 on April 9, 2002.
 Burial was in Green Ridge Memorial Park.
 Son Charles David Brown (1933-1964) was born on May 30, 1933 in Mt.
 Pleasant, Westmoreland County.
 He married a distant double cousin, Betty Ann Craig (Aug.
 22, 1940-2014), daughter of Frank K. and Rachel Goldiean "Goldie" (Crabtree) Craig of the family of James M. and Mary "Agnes" (Younkin) Crabtree.
 See the Craig biography for more.
 Daughter Dorothy "Dottie" Brown (1943-1993) was born on May 25, 1943 in Scottdale.
 She married Louis E. Dalessio (Oct.
 1, 1943-2024), son of Frederick and Margaret Mongelluzzo Dalessio.
 The Dalessios lived in Connellsville and became the parents of an only son, David Scott Dalessio.
 Dottie was “a partner/owner of the former 711 Auto Sales which later became Louis Motors and Total Image Mobile Electronics” in Connellsville, said the Connellsville Daily Courier.
 Sadly, Dottie died on June 2, 1993, in Connellsville's Highlands Hospital, at the age of 48.
 The Courier printed an obituary including her photograph.
 Louis outlived his wife by more than three decades and remained in Connellsville.
 For 20 years, he earned a living with United States Steel Corporation and maintained ownership of the family's Louis Motors.
 He also held a membership in the Sons and Daughters of Italy.
 With his health in decline at the age of 80, he was admitted to the Ruby Memorial Hospital at West Virginia University and died there on April 5, 2024.
 A private burial was held at Green Ridge Memorial Park.